From other places in Canada

 Countries with reciprocal licensing agreements

-Alberta currently has Reciprocal Licensing Agreements with the following countries:
+Alberta currently has Reciprocal Licensing Agreements with the following jurisdiction:

 - Isle of Man

 - Northern Ireland

 A valid licence from a jurisdiction that has a Reciprocal Licensing Agreement with Alberta can be exchanged for a Class 5 licence when the applicant presents a valid licence of equivalent class.

 All other licence classes require testing and vision screening.
 The applicants must disclose all medical conditions and physical disabilities that may affect their ability to safely operate a motor vehicle.
 All applicants must produce immigration and residency documentation along with acceptable identification.

 Jurisdictions without reciprocal licensing agreements